Monitor State Activity Through Active State Data

 Leaf state activity

 Name of the active state data object.
-For more information, see Rules for Naming Stateflow Objects.
+For more information, see Guidelines for Naming Stateflow Objects.

 Name of the enumerated data type for the active state data object.
 This property applies only to child and leaf state activity.